statox/statox.github.io/src/posts/2021/04/color_picker_shaders.md

 - [lea.codes](https://lea.codes/webgl/) - The personal website of a dev who does cool things with shaders and threejs
 - [The book of shaders](https://thebookofshaders.com/) - The Bible of shader programming

-If you know of some good other resources or want to discuss a project idea, leave a comment on this article!
+If you know of other good resources or want to discuss a project idea, leave a comment on this article!

 <!-- vim: set spell: -->